 Because I don’t want to see that happen to you, I’ve compiled this handy dandy list of some of the best things to buy in autumn.

 Patio furniture.
 With summer over, the demand for patio furniture drops precipitously.
-As an example, the Honeybee and I got a lone patio set they were eager to move from Home Depot last October for 40% off.
+As an example, last October the Honeybee and I got a lone patio set from Home Depot that they were eager to move for 40% off.

 Lawn Mowers.
 In fall, dwindling daylight leads to slower lawn growth and the eventual end of the mowing season in many parts of the country — that means sale-time for mowers.